garysgd/garysgd.github.io/_posts/2024-12-20-decision-tree-regressor.md

 ---
 layout: post
-title: "Building a Simple Decision Tree Regressor from Scratch"
+title: "Decision Tree Regressors from Scratch"
+subtitle: "The foundation of data science and tree based methods"
 date: 2024-12-20
 categories: [machine-learning, regression]
 tags: [decision-trees, python]
 ---
-#ifthenlearn

-Most people learning data science would be aware of tree based learning methods like xgboost.
+Most people practicing data science would be aware of tree based learning methods like XGBoost.
-Despite LLMs occupying the current spotlight, these tree based methods are still widely used and even outperform neural networks when dealing with tabular/structured data. [https://arxiv.org/pdf/2207.08815].
+Despite LLMs occupying the current spotlight, these tree based methods are still widely used and even [outperform neural networks](https://arxiv.org/pdf/2207.08815) when dealing with tabular/structured data.

-Neural networks, while powerful in their own right, excel at modelling unstructured data through their architecture, be it positional encoding + self attention for seq2seq models or convolutions for images.
+Neural networks, while powerful in their own right, excel at modelling unstructured data through their architecture, be it positional encoding + self-attention for seq2seq models or convolutions for images.
-Tabular data still forms a large part of most companies data source and building models that leverage such data can yield great value through recommendation systems and targeted marketing campaigns.
+Tabular data still forms a large part of most companies' data source and building models that leverage such data can yield great value through recommendation systems and targeted marketing campaigns.

-I have always been interested in learning about the inner workings of such tree based methods, and will explain while learning about them, starting with the decision tree regressor which is the foundation for tree based methods.
+I have always been interested in learning about the inner workings of such tree based methods, and will explain them in detail, starting with the decision tree regressor which is the foundation for tree based methods.
+While learning and writing on this topic I came across and was inspired by a useful [blog](https://randomrealizations.com/) that helped me gain an intuitive understanding on these methods.

 Before diving in to decision tree regressors, what is a regressor?
 A regressor is a trained model that learns a function which returns or outputs a continuous variable based on a given input.
 For example, a regressor can learn a simple linear function y = 2x.
 Inputting a value of 5 to this regressor would yield a value of 10 as the target output.